 - Gastroenterology – including colonoscopy, EGD, and flexible sigmoidoscopy

-- General Surgery – including hernia repair, breast biopsy, mastectomy, colon resections, C-sections, D&C, laprascopic surgeries, cholecystectomy (gallbladder removal), and appendectomy (appendix removal).
+- General Surgery – including hernia repair, breast biopsy, mastectomy, colon resections, C-sections, D&C, laparoscopic surgeries, cholecystectomy (gallbladder removal), and appendectomy (appendix removal).

 Preparing for Surgery

-A phone interview one to two days prior to the surgical procedure usually reviews instructions and questions about medical history.
+A phone interview will be conducted one to two days prior to your surgical procedure to review surgical instructions and medical history.

 - Abstain from eating or drinking after midnight the day of surgery (This includes water, gum and hard candy).